The short answer is yes, you can make money with an internet affiliate program.

 You do need to educate yourself, take massive action, and give yourself the time you need to succeed though.
 Just like with any real business.

-There’s no ‘secret’ or special trick becoming a successful affiliate and making a good income in the process.
-It’s a matter of learning what works and making it happen.
-Consistently.
+There’s no ‘secret’ or special trick to becoming a successful affiliate and making a good income in the process.
+It’s a matter of learning what works and putting in the effort.